 Carrier investigation estimates are based on current manpower figures and are subject to change as personnel are certified to conduct compliance investigations.
-Currently, there is one part time compliance investigator and no full time compliance investigators.
+Currently, there are no full time compliance investigators.
 It should be noted in FY 2021, there was one full time and six part time compliance investigators.
 The loss of these investigators has not been replaced as of the date of this report.